 According to Procopius, Antonina led an early life of wayward immorality and dissoluteness.
 From an early age, she displayed an aptitude for manipulation and intrigue.
 He relates that she had several children from several fathers; and her parents were associated with the theater, which in those days was a den of decidedly low repute.
-Her mother was apparently either a stripper or a prostitute.
+Her mother was apparently either an erotic performer or a prostitute.
 She had a son from either a previous marriage or a paramour, whom she named Photius.

 It is not known to what degree Theodosius was a willing, or a captive, lover to Antonina.
 Perhaps fear and lust were mixed with an equal degree.
 And perhaps, when all is said and done, this mixture of fear and attraction was the ultimate aphrodisiac for the both of them.
 Human sexuality, although it is a force of consuming intensity, ultimately yields to the temporal dictates of power.

 In any case, this is the story as related by Procopius.

 Read More: Your Defiance Is Your Abundance

 You must be logged in to post a comment.